 On June 4, 1999, NewLink Genetics Corporation ("NewLink") was incorporated as a Delaware corporation.
 NewLink was formed for the purpose of developing treatments for cancer and other diseases.
 NewLink initiated operations in April of 2000, which primarily consist of research and development.
 In 2005, NewLink created a wholly owned subsidiary, BioProtection Systems Corporation ("BPS").
-NewLink contributed certain licensing agreements and other intangible assets for BPS to create vaccines against potential biological terror threats.
-NewLink and BPS (together referred to herein as the "Company," "we," "us," or "our") are development stage enterprises and are devoting substantially all of their efforts toward research and development.
+NewLink and BPS (together referred to herein as the "Company") are development stage enterprises and are devoting substantially all of their efforts toward research and development.